aschmelyun/docker-compose-laravel/README.md

 ## Permissions Issues

-If you encounter any issues with filesystem permissions while visiting your application or running a container command, try doing the following:
+If you encounter any issues with filesystem permissions while visiting your application or running a container command, try completing the following steps:

 - Bring any container(s) down with `docker-compose down`
 - Copy the `.env.example` file in the root of this repo to `.env`